 Gymnastics - Estimating Future Trends

-The competitive effort made by El Paso Gymnasts and their trainers has always been strong.
-Gymnastics events in El Paso will continue to produce good turnouts, and athletes of all sports including gymnastics will continue to be very strong as El Paso continues to grow and develop.
+The competitive effort made by gymnasts, trainers, organizers and supporters has always been strong in El Paso.
+It is estimated that local gymnastics events will continue to produce good turnouts, and athletes of all sports including gymnastics will continue to be very strong as El Paso continues to grow and develop.